Registration / Re-registration

 You must register under French citizenship.

-I am currently enrolled at another French university and would like to request a transfer during the academic year.
+I am enrolled at another French university and would like to request a transfer during the academic year.
 How do I go about this?

 What happens if I don’t register by the deadline?